MoritzLaurer/prompt_templates/docs/standard_prompt_format.md

 - Top-level key (required): `prompt`.
 This top-level key signals to the parser that the content of the file is a prompt template.
 - Second-level key (required): `template`.
 This can be either a simple string, or a list of dictionaries following the OpenAI messages format.
 The messages format is recommended for use with LLM APIs or inference containers.
 Variable placeholders for populating the prompt template string are denoted with double curly brackets {{...}}.
-- Second-level keys (optional): (1) `input_variables`: an optional list of variables for populating the prompt template.
-This is also used for input validation; (2) `metadata`: Other information, such as the source, date, author etc.; (3) Any other key of relevance, such as `client_settings` with parameters for reproducibility with a specific inference client, or `metrics` form evaluations on specific datasets.
+- Second-level keys (optional): (1) `template_variables`: a list of variables for populating the prompt template.
+This is used for input validation and to make the required variables for long templates easily accessible; (2) `metadata`: information about the template such as the source, date, author etc.; (3) `client_parameters`: parameters for the inference client (e.g. temperature, model).

 Example prompt template following the standard in YAML:
 ```yaml